 You have been written about as one of the most beautiful ladies in Bollywood.
 How does it feel?

 That’s very kind, I am flattered.
 There are so many far more beautiful women than me in Bollywood.
-But it’s very kind of people to include me in that list 🙂 I’m more happy when people say, I have distinct looks like the actresses of yesteryear.
+But it’s very kind of people to include me in that list 🙂 I’m happier when people say, I have distinct looks like the actresses of yesteryear.
 Today’s actors have a danger of all looking very similar, sometimes it’s hard to tell some apart.

 Your latest film Commando 3 with Vidyut Jammwal is being appreciated for its action.
 What is your role and where do you fit in the scheme of things?